outtalent-team/culture/excellence_aspirations.md

 - **Excellent**
     - Sequential - every new term should be introduced thoughtfully
 - **Thoughtful**
-    - Explain complex things as simply as possible
+    - Explain complex concepts as simply as possible
-    - Use visuals where possible to help deeper understand the concept
+    - Use visuals where possible to help people understand the concept more deeply
 - **Friendly**
     - Kind, warm, and welcoming (not arrogant or demeaning)
     - Where it makes sense, feature people (either their faces or at least their names)
 - **Uplifting**
     - Congratulate the learner wherever possible
+- **Delightful**
-- **Delightful** - never be boring add fun delightful things where possible
+    - Avoid being too boring; try to add fun, delightful elements where possible

 References: